dipien/releases-hub-gradle-plugin/README.md

 By default there aren't excluded dependencies.

     excludes = ["com.groupid1", "com.groupid2:artifact1"]

+If you need to exclude the Gradle upgrade, use "gradle".
+For example:

+    excludes = ["gradle"]

 ## Usage

 We suggest to define your dependencies on `/buildSrc/src/main/kotlin/Libs.kt` and `/buildSrc/src/main/kotlin/BuildLibs.kt` classes.
 For example: